ildella/nostandard/README.md

 npm install -D @ildella/nostandard
 ```

-And this is and exampl on how to use it in your `eslint-config.js`.
+And this is and example on how to use it in your `eslint-config.js`.

 ```js
 import nostandard from '@ildella/nostandard'